shipt/osmosis/README.md

 Where the hook params are:

 - **initialValue** = the initial value to use for this state, just like from `useState`.
-This value truly only for the first initialization and will be overridden by any persisted state that is rehydrated on mount.
+This only initializes the state value at run time.
+If present, the initial value will be overridden by any persisted state that is rehydrated on mount.
 - **persistenceKey** = the key to be passed to the configured `setItem` function to store the value in the persistence layer.

 And the return params are: